Metal 3D Printing: Which Technologies for Which Applications?

 This technique is faster and cheaper than powder-based method because the raw material (the metal sheets) is widely spread and does not require heating or cooling process.
 However, the excess material which is cut off is often lost and cannot be reused.

-If you liked this article, please feel free to discuss about it in the comment section and share it on Facebook, Twitter and Linkedin.
+If you liked this article, please feel free to discuss about it in the comment section and share it on Facebook, Twitter and Linkedin or you can try to upload a file for metal 3D printing.